Main Page -> QuickSheets -> PowerVM QuickStart |

 • When multiple uncapped micro-partitions compete for remaining CPU resources then the uncapped weight is used to calculate the CPU available to each partition.
 The uncapped weight is a value from 0 to 255.
 The uncapped weight of all partitions requesting additional resources is added together and then used to divide the available resources.
 The total amount of CPU received by a competing micro-partition is determined by the ratio of the partitions weight to the total of the requesting partitions.
 (The weight is not a nice value like in Unix.)
 The default priority for this value is 128.
 A partition with a priority of 0 is effectively a capped partition.

-• Dedicated CPU partitions do not have a setting for virtual processors.
+Figure 0: Virtualized and dedicated CPUs in a four CPU system with a single SPP. • Dedicated CPU partitions do not have a setting for virtual processors.
 LPAR 3 in Figure 0 has a single dedicated CPU.

 • LPAR 1 and LPAR2 in Figure 0 are Micro-Partitions with a total of five virtual CPUs backed by three physical CPUs.
 On a Power 6 system, LPAR 3 can be configured to relinquish unused CPU cycles to the shared pool where they will be available to LPAR 1 and 2 (provided they are uncapped).